Doric String Quartet

 John Myerscough, cello

-Having themselves benefitted from coaching by groups such as the Hagen, Alban Berg, Artemis and LaSalle quartets, the group is keen to support young musicians and has been Teaching Quartet in Association at the Royal Academy of Music since 2015 and Artistic Directors of the Mendelssohn on Mull Festival since 2018.
-Hélène Clément plays on an 1843 Guissani viola once owned by both Britten and Bridge, on loan from the Britten-Pears Foundation.
+Having themselves benefitted from coaching by groups such as the Hagen, Alban Berg, Artemis and LaSalle quartets, the group is dedicated to supporting young musicians and has been Teaching Quartet in Association at the Royal Academy of Music since 2015.
+Maia Cabeza plays a 1754 Michele Deconet violin, Ying Xue a 1754 Giovanni Gabrielli violin, Emma Wernig a viola made by Jason Viseltear in 2019, and John Myerscough a 1587 Brothers Amati cello.

 Recordings

-The quartet has recorded exclusively for Chandos since 2010, with releases including of Korngold, Haydn Quartets opp.
-20, 33, 64 and 76, Walton, Britten and Mozart.
-In 2019 they recorded the complete Britten quartets at Snape Maltings Concert Hall and this season they release the first album of their Beethoven cycle, including op.18 no.1, op.59 no.1, op.95 and op.127.
+The quartet has recorded exclusively for Chandos since 2010, with releases including Korngold’s music, Haydn Quartets opp.20, 33, 64 and 76, Walton, Britten and Mozart.
+In 2019 the players recorded the complete Britten quartets at Snape Maltings Concert Hall and in 2023 released the first album of their Beethoven cycle, including op.18 no.1, op.59 no.1, op.95 and op.127.
+Their Beethoven cycle culminates in 2026–27 for the 200th anniversary of Beethoven’s death.

 Festivals